Ceelog/phpdoc-en/src/ref/filesystem.md

 `path`
 The path to be parsed.

-`options`
+`flags`
 If present, specifies a specific element to be returned; one of **`PATHINFO_DIRNAME`**, **`PATHINFO_BASENAME`**, **`PATHINFO_EXTENSION`** or **`PATHINFO_FILENAME`**.

-If `options` is not specified, returns all available elements.
+If `flags` is not specified, returns all available elements.

 ### Return Values

-If the `options` parameter is not passed, an associative <span class="type">array</span> containing the following elements is returned:
+If the `flags` parameter is not passed, an associative <span class="type">array</span> containing the following elements is returned:
 *dirname*, *basename*, *extension* (if any), and *filename*.